sdelamo/sergiodelamo.com/posts/springboot-to-micronaut-requestmapping.md

 ---
-title: SpringBoot to Micronaut - Controller annotations
+title: SpringBoot to the Micronaut framework - Controller annotations
 summary: SpringBoot and Micronaut applications ease the creation of routes with similar annotations.
 date_published: 2021-04-27T10:45:56+01:00
 keywords:micronaut,springboot